-RBI protects its business and customer data with technical measures to prevent unauthorized access, hacking attempts, malware infections, DDoS attacks (distributed denial of services - an organized attack that overloads the IT infrastructure), ATM fraud, data leaks, phishing attempts, disclosure of sensitive information and many other threats.
+RBI takes technical and organizational measures to protect its customer data from unauthorized access, cyber hacking attempts, malware, DDoS attacks, ATM fraud, data leaks, phishing attempts, disclosure of sensitive information and a variety of other threats.
 Measures are taken to ensure a reasonable level of risk regarding confidentiality, integrity, availability and resilience of all systems.
 Rapid technological change requires constant changes and improvements to security measures, both technically and organizationally.
-Last financial year, RBI responded to technological advances and changes in its employees' location situation (in-office, remote, etc.) and began to roll out a zero-trust architecture.
-This reduces exposure to cyber attacks as well as opportunities for malware to spread within the company.
-The first step has been to implement secure employee access to corporate resources in multiple countries.
-The full roll-out is planned for 2023.
-In addition, RBI continuously improves its information and cyber security governance in order to keep up with the fast-moving technological and regulatory environment and stay prepared for threats.
-That includes training all employees regularly at least once a year to raise their awareness of information and cyber security concerns.
+In addition, RBI continuously improves its information and cyber security governance in order to keep up with the fast-moving technological and regulatory environment and stay prepared for threats at all times.
+That includes training all employees regularly at least once a year to raise their awareness of information and cyber security concerns

-Observant employees who are aware of these issues play an extremely important role in protecting the company from security threats.
+Observant, security-conscious employees play an essential role in protecting the company from security threats.
 Protection also includes educational campaigns, targeted training and regular communication through internal media.
 That enables RBI to protect its own data and its business partners' data from potential threats.
-Cyber and IT security risks are covered by Group-wide fidelity/crime insurance.
+Cyber and IT security risks are covered by Groupwide fidelity/crime insurance.
 It covers direct losses from cyber attacks such as bank withdrawals.
 Other forms of insurance held by RBI (professional liability, cash-in-transit, etc.) include coverage for cyber and IT risks wherever this is possible and reasonable.
-Further details under: www.rbinternational.com $\rightarrow$ Who we are $\rightarrow$ Compliance $\rightarrow$ Security $\rightarrow$ Technical and Organizational Measures
+Further details under: www.rbinternational.com \rightarrow RBI Group \rightarrow Compliance \rightarrow Security \rightarrow Technical and Organizational Measures